There is no convoluted plan. Normally for a ‘goodbye’ drive of a car, we’d go somewhere regarded as marginally relevant.

 It’s so versatile that Aston used to get a bit uppity if you called it a ‘platform’, because that suggests the platform is now 12 years old.
 Yet pull the skin off a DB9 now and from a 2004 model and they’d look different enough underneath.

 The advantages of the structure are many.
 It is versatile, for one thing.
-The DB9, Vantage, Vanquish and Rapide, as well as the shorter-lived Virage and DBS, have all been hung from versions of this same architecture.
+The DB9, Aston Martin Vantage, Aston Martin Vanquish and Aston Martin Rapide, as well as the shorter-lived Virage and DBS, have all been hung from versions of this same architecture.

 And it makes for easy car upgrades.
 That’s important for a company with the limited budget of Aston’s. (“Aston has basically never made money,” says CEO Andy Palmer.)
 Over the years, the infotainment system has been improved, the interior has received makeovers, the engines have been made cleaner and more powerful and structurally it’s more rigid and better honed.